ArrakisFinance/v2-periphery/README.md

 # Vault V2 Router Spec

-## Wrapper & Router
+## Generic Router & Router Executor

-**ArrakisV2RouterWrapper** (aka wrapper contract) receives the approval from the users, validate input data, stake/unstake, wrap eth into weth and transfer funds from user to ArrakisV2Router.
+**ArrakisV2GenericRouter** (aka generic contract) receives the approval from the users, validate input data, stake/unstake, wrap eth into weth and transfer funds from user to ArrakisV2RouterExecutor.

-**ArrakisV2Router** (aka router contract) is responsible for executing swap payloads (prepared off-chain) and interacting with vaults (ArrakisV2Vault).
+**ArrakisV2RouterExecutor** (aka executor contract) is responsible for executing swap payloads (prepared off-chain) and interacting with vaults (ArrakisV2Vault).

-External functions in the router contract can only be called by the wrapper contract.
-For this, the wrapper has a function `updateRouter` to set the router address to be used.
-The router contract receives the wrapper address to validate on deployment (constructor).
+External functions in the executor contract can only be called by the generic contract.
+For this, the generic contract has a function `updateRouter` to set the executor address to be used.
+The executor contract receives the generic address to validate on deployment (constructor).

 ## Parameter structs

-- AddLiquidityData is used by `addLiquidity` function on both wrapper and router contracts.
+- AddLiquidityData is used by `addLiquidity` function on both generic and executor contracts.

 ```
 struct AddLiquidityData {